clauds-H/shuffle/README.md

 # shuffle
 from codepen

-DESCRIPTION:
+<b>DESCRIPTION</b>:

 This is an app to select random tracks from the selected genre.
-Feel free to adapt it to your style (⌐■_■) - for it
+Feel free to adapt it to your style (⌐■_■)